AhmedMohmmed33/powerbi-sales-customer-insights/README.md

 # Power BI Sales & Customer Insights Dashboard 📊

-🚀 A complete business intelligence project using SQL and Power BI to explore, clean, and visualize sales and customer data.
-This project offers key business insights, monthly trends, and strategic recommendations based on historical data.
+🚀 A complete Business Intelligence project using SQL and Power BI to explore, clean, and visualize sales and customer data.
+This project delivers key business insights, monthly performance trends, and strategic recommendations based on historical data.

 ---